Me: “Why is collecting water a woman’s job?”

 The NRWSS Program is being implemented by involving stakeholders to increase the water supply network and reduce the walking distance for women and children.

 The village in need of the wells must apply in writing to the authority concerned.
 The local authority validates the application, checking during a field visit whether the situation is dire enough for the construction of a subsidised borewell.
 Once the situation has been confirmed and the application fee is paid, the construction order is sanctioned and the borewell gets constructed for the villagers.

 When the water point used to be relatively far, both men and women would fetch water with an ox-cart.
 When Kapau received its borewell, and the water point became closer, the water fetching activity became ‘trivial’, and was fully delegated to women and children.

-This activity, though ‘trivialised’, still takes five hours in the day of many women (and children), and requires significant effort: lifting 20 litre buckets and walking in the hot, sometimes thorny, Kalahari sand.
+This activity, though ‘trivialised’, still takes five hours in the day for many women (and children), and requires significant effort: lifting 20-litre buckets and walking in the hot, sometimes thorny, Kalahari sand.